 Interest income from Argentine or foreign sources are subject to PIT.
 However, the interest on savings bank accounts in Argentine banks is exempt from income tax.

 Residents must report their worldwide rental income.
 Non-residents are taxable only on rental income from assets, including real estate, located in Argentina.
 Actual expenses incurred to maintain the property are deductible.

 Rental income must be included in the annual PIT return and will be taxed at the general PIT rates.
 However, it should be considered that income tax withholding may be applicable on rental payments, depending on the tax status of the paying entity, which will be creditable in the annual tax return.

 The most relevant exempt income items include the following:

 - Author's royalties up to an annual amount of ARS 10,000.

-- Dividends distributed by Argentine companies in connection with fiscal years 2017 and prior, provided they are paid from profits that have been subject to CIT.
+- Dividends distributed by Argentine companies in connection with years 2017 and prior, provided they are paid from profits that have been subject to CIT.

 - Compensation received in the performance of their duties by diplomatic agents, consular, and other official representatives of foreign countries in Argentina.

 - Severance payments paid as seniority in accordance to the Labor Contract Law, subject to limitations.

 - Overtime plus paid to employees for duties performed on weekends, non-working days and other holidays according to Labor Contract Law.